Clarice Cliff Primary School

 - How are parents involved in the setting?
 How can I be involved?

 All parents are invited to meet with the class teachers prior to starting a new class.
 Parents are also invited to our family learning sessions and class workshops and assemblies which give an insight into the kinds of things we do.
-All parents are encouraged to contribute to their child’s education; this may be through discussions with the class teacher throughout the year, taking part in ISP meetings for children with SEND, discussions at parents’ evenings and annual review meetings for children with an EHC.
+All parents are encouraged to contribute to their child’s education; this may be through discussions with the class teacher throughout the year, taking part in ISP reviews for children with SEND, discussions at parents’ evenings and annual review meetings for children with an EHC.

 - What do I I do if I want to make a complaint?